Decision-Making Under Uncertainty

 Endogenous uncertainty

-In our work, we address all types of endogenous uncertainty, which enables the modeling of a rich set of interesting optimization problems.
+In our work, we address all types of endogenous uncertainty, which enables the modeling of a rich set of relevant optimization problems.
 Moreover, there is an inherent, strong connection between endogenous uncertainty and active learning, which opens up new opportunities for data-driven optimization that effectively combines optimization and machine learning.

 Selected Publications

-Rathi, T., Gupta, R., Pinto, J. M., & Zhang, Q. (2024).
+• Rathi, T., Gupta, R., Pinto, J. M., & Zhang, Q. (2024).
 Enhancing explainability of stochastic programming solutions via scenario and recourse reduction.
 Optimization & Engineering, 25, 795-820.

-Rathi, T. & Zhang, Q. (2022).
+• Rathi, T. & Zhang, Q. (2022).
 Capacity planning with uncertain endogenous technology learning.
 Computers & Chemical Engineering, 164, 107868.

-Feng, W., Feng, Y., & Zhang, Q. (2021).
+• Feng, W., Feng, Y., & Zhang, Q. (2021).
 Multistage distributionally robust optimization for integrated production and maintenance scheduling.
 AIChE Journal, e17329.

-Feng, W., Feng, Y., & Zhang, Q. (2021).
+• Feng, W., Feng, Y., & Zhang, Q. (2021).
 Multistage robust mixed-integer optimization under endogenous uncertainty.
 European Journal of Operational Research, 294, 460-475.

-Zhang, Q. & Feng, W. (2020).
+• Zhang, Q. & Feng, W. (2020).
 A unified framework for adjustable robust optimization with endogenous uncertainty.
 AIChE Journal, e17047.
-Invited article for Futures Issue.

-Zhang, Q., Lima, R. M., & Grossmann, I. E. (2016).
+• Zhang, Q., Lima, R. M., & Grossmann, I. E. (2016).
 On the relation between flexibility analysis and robust optimization for linear systems.
 AIChE Journal, 62(9), 3109-3123.
-Invited article for Tribute to Founders: Roger Sargent.

-Grossmann, I. E., Apap, R. M., Calfa, B. A., Garcia-Herreros, P., & Zhang, Q. (2016).
+• Grossmann, I. E., Apap, R. M., Calfa, B. A., Garcia-Herreros, P., & Zhang, Q. (2016).
 Recent advances in mathematical programming techniques for the optimization of process systems under uncertainty.
 Computers & Chemical Engineering, 91, 3-14.